prince07124/fitness_tracker_python/README.md

  This is  an AI- based fitness tracker using Python to analyze user data like bmi , calories , physical activity etc.

 This is a Streamlit-based web application that predicts the number of calories burned during exercise based on user input.
-It utilizes machine learning (Random Forest Regressor) to provide personalized fitness insights.
+It utilizes machine learning  to provide personalized fitness insights.

 🚀 Features
 1.User-Friendly UI - Enter details like age, height, weight, step count, and more.